-Gyirong County， also known as “Kyirong County“, is a county under Shigatse City; it means “Happy Village” in Tibetan.
+Gyirong County, also known as “Kyirong County“, is a county under Shigatse City; Gyirong means “Happy Village” in Tibetan.
 The county seat is Zongga (Dzongka) Town which is with altitude of 4200 meters.
-It is 490 kilometers away from Shigatse City and 760 kilometers away from Lhasa City

-Gyirong County is located in the southwest of Shigatse City.
-It is adjacent to Nepal in south and southwest with border length of 162 kilometers.
-It is bordered Saga County by Yarlung Tsangbo River to the north, and Nyalam County to the east.
+Gyirong is adjacent to Nepal in south and southwest with border length of 162 kilometers, and bordered Saga County by Yarlung Tsangbo River to north, and Nyalam County to east.
 Yarlung Tsangbo River, Donglin Tsangbo River, and Gyirong Tsangbo River run through the whole territory, and there is an approximately 300 square kilometers Gyirong Basin.

 Most popular sites

 Qiang Zhun Zubu Lhakhang, also known as “Jamtrin Gegye Lhakhang“, is located in Bangxing Village of Gyirong Town.
 The Lhakhang is a wooden pavilion-style building with a square tower and a maximum width of 22 meters at the bottom, and the bottom layer of the tower is built with slabs of stone, and its outside is plastered with mud walls.
 The second, third, and fourth floors are all built with small bricks.
 The eaves of each layer are made of logs to form a beam frame rafter, which is covered with stone slabs.It was destroyed during the “10 Years Cultural Revolution”.
 Being rebuilt since 1986.